JuliaLang/julia/CONTRIBUTING.md

 2. If the problem is caused by a Julia package rather than core Julia, file a bug report with the relevant package author rather than here.

-3. When filing a bug report, provide where possible:
+3. When filing a bug report, please provide the following information wherever possible:
   - The full error message, including the backtrace.
-  - A minimal working example, i.e. the smallest chunk of code that triggers the error.
+  - A minimal working example, i.e., the smallest chunk of code that triggers the error.
 Ideally, this should be code that can be pasted into a REPL or run from a source file.
 If the code is larger than (say) 50 lines, consider putting it in a [gist](https://gist.github.com).
   - The version of Julia as provided by the `versioninfo()` command.
-Occasionally, the longer output produced by `versioninfo(verbose = true)` may be useful also, especially if the issue is related to a specific package.
+Occasionally, the longer output produced by `versioninfo(verbose = true)` may be useful, especially if the issue is related to a specific package.

 4. When pasting code blocks or output, put triple backquotes (\`\`\`) around the text so GitHub will format it nicely.
 Code statements should be surrounded by single backquotes (\`).
 Be aware that the `@` sign tags users on GitHub, so references to macros should always be in single backquotes.
-See [GitHub's guide on Markdown](https://guides.github.com/features/mastering-markdown) for more formatting tricks.
+Refer to [GitHub's guide on Markdown](https://guides.github.com/features/mastering-markdown) for more formatting tricks.

 ## Submitting contributions